 I am on the academic job market.
 [Curriculum Vitae] [Research Statement] [Teaching Statement] [DEI Statement]Bio.

-I am a Ph.D. student in the Human-Computer Interaction Institute at Carnegie Mellon University, advised by Jason Hong and Swarun Kumar.
+I am a final-year Ph.D. student in the Human-Computer Interaction Institute at Carnegie Mellon University, advised by Jason Hong and Swarun Kumar.
 I also collaborate closely with Yuvraj Agarwal over the years.
-My research is about building systems at the intersection of Human-Computer Interaction, Mobile Computing and Privacy & Security.
-Before coming to CMU, I had been a full-time researcher at Yahoo Research for 3 years.
+Before coming to CMU, I had been a research engineer at Yahoo Research for 3 years.
 At Yahoo, I developed key algorithms in visual search, cryptography, speech recognition and large-scale data mining.
 I also have run a startup and interned at Microsoft Research Asia, Bosch Research and Chinese Academy of Science before I started my Ph.D..

 I received the UbiComp Gaetano Borriello Outstanding Student Award in 2020, which is given to one graduate student per year who has made outstanding research andservice contributions to the field of ubiquitous computing.
 My research has also been recognized by Research Highlights at Communications of the ACM and GetMobile, and best paper awards at Ubicomp and ACM Computing Reviews.